MS Saga: A New Dawn: Dark Alliance

 Weaver - Oceanstorm Weaver pilots the Zock.
 He commands an armada of Marine-type mobile suits and runs pirate operations on the open seas with impunity, operating out of an abandoned military base on the Arabian peninsula.

 Zain - Ironwall Zain pilots the Xamel.
 Operating out of an old mining complex in Africa, he has led several attacks against surrounding cities, including the trading hub El Dar Samnia.
 There is no foe his Xamel has not bested.

-Kowloon - Also known as 'Mr. K'.
-Kowloon is an arms dealer and a general in the Dark Alliance.
+Kowloon - Also known as 'Mr. K', Kowloon is an arms dealer and a general in the Dark Alliance.
 He's infamous in Tohai as a mafia-like businessman who makes his enemies 'disappear'.
 He pilots the Apsalus, and Li Fang is his bodyguard.
 He's a very slick and nasty character, boasting that his Apsalus will burn all enemies of the Dark Alliance.

 Bazuli - (Basulee in Japan) Bazuli is the fourth General of the Dark Alliance.
 He pilots Big Zam, and operates out of a fortress in the mountains of Siberia.
 After he realized Vladi Zarth's plan after the fall of the Dark Alliance's Base, he pilots Gavenger's mobile suit and joins Tristan.

 Lapis - Lapis is the final desperation weapon of the Neo-Zarth Army after they have been driven from Eisengrad.
 She pilots the Psycho Gundam in both Fortress and Mobile Armor mode.
 Extremely aggressive and defensive of Neo-Zarth's ideals, it is revealed she was brainwashed through the Psycho Gundam's interface.
 She joins Tristan with a Qubeley.
 Her story resembles that of Gundam villains such as Four Murasame, Ple Two, and Quess, she shows signs of being a newtype, as well.

 Vladi Zarth - (Uraji Zasu in Japan) pilots the Black Zaku.
-After the four Dark Alliance generals are defeated, he seizes control with the Neo-Zarth Army, forcing the party to join a sort of resistance to try and bring an end to the situation before it gets too far out of hand.
+After the four Dark Alliance generals are defeated, he seizes control with the Neo-Zarth Army, forcing the party to join a sort of resistance to try to end the situation before it gets too far out of hand.
 Vladi Zarth is the name of Tremmie's older brother, and she believes this man is just using her brother's name.
 Much of the game is spent looking for him without knowing his appearance.